-The 2016 NFL Draft continues tonight in Chicago.
+The 2017 NFL Draft continues tonight on the famous Rocky Steps in Philadelphia.
 And this weekend, it will conclude with the final pick, a selection that has come to be known as “Mr. Irrelevant.”
 (Never mind the fact that thousands of college football players would kill to be branded with such a label.)

 “To me it was just an honor to be drafted.
 So I didn’t necessarily care that I was the last one.”